nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 ```

 In this example, the `integrity` attribute contains the cryptographic hash of the script.
 If the file's content is
 altered unexpectedly, the browser will reject it.
-Tools like [webpack-subresource-integrity](https://www.npmjs.com/package/webpack-subresource-integrity)
-can automate the generation of these hashes, reducing the risk of human error.

 ### Content Security Policy (CSP)